PaoloGaleazzi/AssignmentR/CodeBook.md

 # The script run_analysis.R does the following:
 # - installs the packages dplyr and downloader
 # - downloads the file in the working directory and unzips it
-# - creates a unique data frame, named df, by binding together the two data frames with the training set and the test set
+# - creates a data frame, named df, by binding together the two data frames with the training set and the test set
 # - gives descriptive column names to df
 # - selects only the mean()-variables/columns in df
 # - associates each observation in df with the corresponding subject and activity as specified by the files subject.train.txt, subject_test.txt, y_train.txt and y_test.txt